 Jaime Martin, PTA, has been with the KCHC PT team since 2006.
 Jaime graduated from Indian Hills Community College, Physical Therapist Assistant Program with an A.A.S degree, in 2006.
 She serves on the Indian Hills Community College PTA Advisory Board.
 She has obtained additional training specializing in the McKenzie Method for treatment of back and neck pain.
 Her mission is to get her patients moving again so they can get back to living life.
 Her areas of interests include back and neck pain, orthopedics, and post surgical.

 Jaime lives in rural Jefferson County with her husband, Thad.
 They have two adult children.
-She enjoys being outdoors, walking with her dogs Boone and Rusty, and working on their farm.
+She enjoys being outdoors, walking with her dogs Boone and Mila, and working on their farm.